About Bill Ray

 In 1989 a move to California was inevitable, and taking gigs of any musical style turned out to be a fertile training ground.
 In 2001 Ike Turner offered BR the gig and as he said many times "Billy Ray is the drummer of my soul".
 Bill played with Ike on up to the end of his life and played on his 2007 Grammy Award winning album "Risin' With The Blues".
 Bill also holds over 150 other album credits to his career in all styles of music from Rock to Jazz, Country, R&B, Funk, and Eclectic "experimental" styles.

-Bill has been playing with guitar virtuoso legend Paul Gilbert and has appeared on his last three releases "PG30", "Behold Electric Guitar" and "Werewolves of Portland".
+Bill has been playing with guitar virtuoso legend Paul Gilbert and has appeared on his last three releases "PG30", "Behold Electric Guitar" "Werewolves of Portland" (appears on Japanese release "bonus track"), and the new "DIO" album.

 These are artists who have had a tremendous impact upon my drumming and overall "concept" of music.